FerBuono/algoritmos-y-programacion-2/README.md

 # Algoritmos y Programación 2

 ## Overview
 This repository contains various projects and implementations for the "Algoritmos y Programación 2" course.
-Each project demonstrates different data structures and algorithms, implemented in Go, and covers key topics from the course curriculum.
+Each project demonstrates different data structures and algorithms, implemented in Go and Python, covering key topics from the course curriculum.

 ## Projects